sagarkarki136/All-simple-projects/README.md

  - Results and further scope: The results rae not that facinating ,58% on test, the data set used is from FER2013 and I suppose it will definetly perform very well once I have more data and better augmentations implemented along with obviously Ensemble and hyper parameter tuning of the models(I am thinking of efficient nets:) )

+ All the experiments of the projects are done on colab notebook for sole reason of free GPU.
+So if you wish to build your own model ,you can just clone the git and get the ipynb and run them on colab  and make changes according to your need .
+I intend keep improving the model and up to date with current SOTA modeles.
+So if you want the trained model you can contact me at **sagarkarki136@gmail.com  **